Expand Business in Turkey

 On average, it takes at least three weeks to incorporate a legal establishment in Turkey.

 In Turkey, the employer must determine the specific type of employment contract the employee will be hired under.
-The types of employment contracts are as follows:
+The types of employment contracts are:

 - Permanent or temporary